Financial Services Task Inventory

 • Bloom's Calibration: Spot-check 10% of tasks per L1 function to confirm cognitive complexity ratings match SME judgment.

-• Hay Cross-Check: Compare derived Hay profiles against existing evaluations (if available).
-Large discrepancies indicate either scoring issues or genuinely misgraded roles.
+• Hay Cross-Check: Compare computed Hay composites against existing Korn Ferry evaluations (if available).
+Large discrepancies (>15 points) indicate either scoring issues or genuinely misgraded roles.
+Export from Step 5g for side-by-side comparison.

 • Coverage Test: Confirm that every internal job title maps to at least 5 reference tasks.
 Titles with <5 matches may indicate gaps in the inventory or misclassification.